aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 # whoami
 root
 ```
-Done!, we have successfully obtined a shell from the `test.py` scheduled task.
+Done!
+We have successfully gained a shell from the `test.py` scheduled task.

-Now for the `backup.sh` file, change it to this.
+Now, for the `backup.sh` file, change it to this.
 ```bash
 #!/bin/bash